Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Conclusions and perspectives

-In this paper, we outlined the general framework of EPK theory only.
-Within this framework a number of important open problems and consequences still remain to be addressed, which concerns both the mathematical features of the novel models formulated and their experimental applications.
-We therefore conclude by providing an outlook to what we consider to be the most important ones.
 From the perspective of stochastic theory, the first intriguing open problem is the formulation of a spectral theory of finite propagation speed processes (most notably LWs among them).
 We have preliminary evidence that the constraint imposed by the finite velocity may manifest itself as a lower bound in the real part of the spectrum.
 If confirmed, it would be interesting to investigate whether this is a universal property of all stochastic processes possessing finite propagation velocity.
 In this direction, a second top-priority problem is to develop a homogenisation theory for EPK processes.
 This is fundamental, as it could enable to calculate the hierarchy of moments and correlation functions associated with these stochastic processes.
 These are essential quantities to explore theoretically the ergodic and aging properties of a given class of stochastic processes.
 In addition, these results are also relevant from the perspective of experimental applications.
 Indeed, both moments and correlations are observables that can often be measured with great accuracy in experiments.
 Therefore, by comparing experimental data with model predictions of these observables, they could be employed to discern the most suitable finite propagation speed stochastic model for a given empirical diffusion dynamics.
 To complement this argument, our considerations further suggest that experimentalists should make an effort to measure the probability distribution of diffusive observables (such as position and/or velocity) with sufficiently large statistics to assess reliably the tails of these distributions.
 While stochastic processes with or without finite propagation speed might exhibit the same long-term asymptotic scaling of moments and/or correlations, the presence of ballistic peaks in the tails of these distributions is a hallmark that the diffusion observed empirically possesses finite velocities.
 Finally, while in this work we have focused on the single-particle case, another relevant research direction is the study of the emerging collective behaviour in ensembles of EPK particles potentially interacting among themselves.
 Along these lines, and by introducing persistence in terms of correlations, one may crosslink finite velocity stochastic theory with the very recent field of active matter \cite{Toner2005,Schweitzer2007,Ramaswamy2010,Vicsek2012,Marchetti2013}.
 Given the additional biologically-motivated features that can be included in EPK theory, it will be interesting to systematically investigate what EPK models can further reproduce in terms of biologically significant dynamics.